jixserver/free-for-dev/README.md

   * [github.com - Free for nonprofit](https://github.com/pborreli/free-for-nonprofit) — List of free services for nonprofit organizations
   * [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see
   * [education.github.com](https://education.github.com/pack) — Collection of free services for students.
 Registration required
+  * [QR Code Robot](https://qr-code-robot.com) — Free QR Code Generator.
+Offers possibilty to generate a QR Code for a webpage, sms, email, wifi auth or free text.
+Plans to offer also a generator for file sharing (pdf, mp3, video) and also a scan tracking of QR code.